Basketball in Lithuania: 2000s

 In 2007–2008, Lithuanian basketball clubs BC Žalgiris and BC Lietuvos rytas played their first friendly games versus the NBA teams.

 In August 2008, the Lithuania men's national under-16 team won the 2008 FIBA Europe Under-16 Championship.
 The same summer the Lithuania women's national under-18 team won the 2008 FIBA Europe Under-18 Championship for Women.

 Preparing for the 2008 Olympics the Lithuanians sought to include to their roster for the first time in a major tournament a two-time NBA All-Star Žydrūnas Ilgauskas, however the Cleveland Cavaliers prohibited him from playing in the Olympics due to previous injuries.
 Jasikevičius was given the honor to bear the flag of Lithuania at the opening ceremony.
 In the group stage Lithuanians finished with a 4–1 record (defeated Argentina, Iran, Russia, Croatia, but lost to Australia), in the quarterfinal defeated China (94–68), but in the semifinal after an intensive matchup lost to Spain (86–91), and then failed to defeat Argentina for the second time while playing for the bronze medal (75–87).

 In 2009, BC Lietuvos rytas won the second-tier European league, EuroCup, for a second time.

 In the EuroBasket Women 2009 the Lithuania women's national team suffered a fiasco as in the preliminary round they won just one of three games (defeated Serbia, lost to Turkey, Russia) and in the second round lost all three games to France, Belarus, Italy, thus they failed to qualify for the knockout stage and finished 11th.

 Before the EuroBasket 2009, Lithuanian stars like Jasikevičius, Šiškauskas, Songaila, Macijauskas, Kaukėnas and Ilgauskas decided not to join the national team and the tournament turned out to be a disastrous performance for Lithuania.
 In the preliminary round the Lithuanians lost to Turkey, Poland and only defeated Bulgaria to qualify to the second round where they lost all three games to: Slovenia, Spain, Serbia and after failing to advance to the knockout stage finished only in 11–12th place.
 Following it, coach Butautas resigned and was replaced by Kęstutis Kemzūra.

 On 12 December 2009, Lithuania was granted a wild card to participate in the 2010 FIBA World Championship the following year.

 2010s

-On 1 August 2010, the Lithuania men's national under-18 team won the 2010 FIBA Europe Under-18 Championship, which was held in Lithuania's capital city Vilnius.
+On 1 August 2010, the Lithuania men's national under-18 team won the 2010 FIBA Europe Under-18 Championship, which was held in Lithuania's capital city Vilnius, by consecutively winning all 11 games in the competition.